-While oral exams are an effective way to identify signs of many common dental problems, including cavities and gum disease, they are sometimes inadequate at allowing the dentist to see how exactly how extensive the concern is.
+While oral exams are an effective way to identify signs of many common dental problems, they are sometimes inadequate at allowing the dentist to see how exactly how extensive the concern is.
 This is where dental X-rays come in handy.
-By giving the general dentist a closer view of what is happening inside of your teeth, gums, and surrounding tissues, the dentist can find and treat oral health concerns in their earliest stages.
+Dentists can find and treat oral health concerns in their earliest stages because they have a closer view of the mouth.
 Because of this, dental X-rays are critical to avoiding more complicated problems later on that can cause you more pain, be more expensive to resolve, and may impact your overall dental health.

 As with any oral health procedure, you are not required to have a dental X-ray performed during your dental exam.
-However, dental X-rays are a tool that can greatly improve and protect the health and wellbeing of your smile.
-By choosing to skip dental X-rays, you could be more likely to experience a dental problem that could have been diagnosed and treated quickly and easily.
+However, dental X-rays are a tool that can greatly improve and protect the health and well-being of your smile.
+By skipping dental X-rays, you could be more likely to experience a dental problem that could have been diagnosed and treated quickly and easily.

 Are Dental X-Rays Safe?